Euro zone bond yields jump as reflation trade bites | Business

 British gilt yields rose to their highest since last March.
 In Switzerland, 30-year bond yields are within striking distance of the 0% mark, having risen 22 bps so far this month to -0.013% .
 Some 10-year euro area bond yields were also moving closer to positive territory.
 Ireland's 10-year bond yield has risen to -0.05% from -0.28% at the end of 2020.

 "The reflation sentiment remains alive and kicking, although with chances for near-term consolidation in Bunds following the latest selloff," said Commerzbank strategist Rainer Guntermann.
-Italian bonds continue to outperform euro zone peers but their yields also edged higher on Monday.
-Italy's 10-year bond yield was up 3 bps on the day at 0.51%, still within sight of last week's record lows.
+Italian bond yields were also higher on Monday.
+Italy's 10-year bond yield was up 4 bps on the day at 0.53%, still within sight of last week's record lows.

 There was some focus on Spain, where separatist parties won enough seats in Catalonia's regional parliament on Sunday to strengthen their majority.
 However, a strong showing for the local branch of Spain's ruling Socialists pointed to a dialogue, rather than breakup, with Madrid.